Missouri Inheritance Laws: The Hard Facts Every Family Has to Face

 • All kids are from the spouse?
 The surviving spouse takes everything.
 Kids and spouse share the same pile.

 • Children from outside this marriage?
 The spouse receives $20,000 from the estate right off the top, then takes half of what’s left.
-Those outside children, whether they see each other at Christmas or not, split the rest equally.
+Those outside children split the rest equally.

 Not all kids are equal by Missouri’s standards.
 Stepchildren inherit only if formally adopted or named in the will.
-Otherwise, they’re on the outside.
-Biological and legally adopted kids, though, are woven in by law.
+Biological and legally adopted kids are woven in by law.

 The Blood Runs Thin: Inheritance for Extended Family